darklife/darkriscv/README.md

 # DarkRISCV
-Open source RISC-V implemented from scratch in one night!
+Opensource RISC-V implemented from scratch in one night!

 ## Introduction

-Developed in a magic night of 19 Aug, 2018 (between 2am and 8am) the *darkriscv* is a very, very experimental implementation of the RISC-V instruction set.
-Nowadays, after one week, the *darkriscv* reached a high quality result, in a way that the "hello world" compiled by the gcc is working fine!
+Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *darkriscv* is a very experimental implementation of the opensource RISC-V instruction set.
+Nowadays, after one week of work, the *darkriscv* reached a very good quality result, in a way that the "hello world" compiled by the standard riscv-elf-gcc is working fine!

-The general concept is based in my other early RISC processors and composed by a simplified two stage pipeline where a instruction is fetch from a instruction memory in the first clock and decoded/executed in the second clock.
-The pipeline is overlapped without interlocks, in a way the *darkriscv* can reach the performance of one instruction per clock most of time (the exception is after a branch, where the pipeline is flushed).
-As addition, the code is very compact, with around two hundred lines of Verilog code.
+The general concept is based in my other early RISC processors and composed by a simplified two stage pipeline where a instruction is fetch from a instruction memory in the first clock and then decoded/executed in the second clock.
+The pipeline is overlapped without interlocks, in a way the *darkriscv* can reach the performance of one clock per instruction most of time (the exception is after a branch, where the pipeline is flushed and one clock is lost).
+As addition, the code is very compact, with around two hundred lines of obfuscated but beautiful Verilog code.

 Although the code is small and crude when compared with other RISC-V implementations, the *darkriscv* has lots of impressive features:

 - implements most of the RISC-V RV32I instruction set
-- works up to 75MHz and reach 1 instruction/clock most of time
+- works up to 75MHz and sustain 1 clock per instruction most of time
-- uses only 2 blockRAMs: one for instruction and another one for data
+- flexible harvard architecture (easy to integrate a cache controller)
-- uses only around 1000 LUTs (spartan-6)
+- works fine in a real spartan-6 lx9 after one week of development
-- working fine in a real spartan-6 lx9 after one week of development
+- works fine with gcc 9.0.0 for RISC-V (no patches required!)
-- working fine with gcc 9.0.0 for RISC-V (no patches required!)
+- uses only around 1000 LUTs (spartan-6, core only)
-- flexible harvard architecture
+- and the best feature: BSD license

 Feel free to make suggestions and good hacking! o/